masnottuh/stat758proj/readme.md

 ---

-## Slide 8: Step 5: Data Alignment & Preparation
+## 8: Step 5: Data Alignment & Preparation

 **Goal:** Combine the target stock data and all fetched FRED series into a single DataFrame with a consistent daily index.